RAKESH-564/rakeshgamidiprofile.com/README.md

 I’m currently pursuing a **B.Tech in Electronics and Communication Engineering (ECE)** at CMR College.
 With a passion for electronics and software development, I have gained experience through internships and certifications in **AI/ML** and **Android Development** from Eduskills.

 ## Skills
-Here are the key areas of my expertise:

 ### Technical Skills
 - **Programming Languages**: Python, C
 - **Web Development**: HTML, CSS, JavaScript